English (ENG) Courses

 include craft/theory books, anthologies and

-critical essay component, a close study of the
+essay component, a close study of the craft of a

 Credit: 1